 - Maternity, newborn and pediatric care

-- Mental health care & substance abuse treatment
+- Mental health care & chemical dependency treatment

-- Laboratory services, prescription drugs, and disease management
+- Lab services, prescription drugs, and disease management

 - Rehabilitative services and devices

-Medicare is the federal health insurance program for people age 65 or older, or people under 65 with certain disabilities or illnesses.
+Medicare is a type of health care coverage for people age 65 or older or people under 65 with certain disabilities or illnesses.